Shopify/unite-react-node-app-workshop/workshop.md

 To solve this error, we need to login to our [partners dashboard](https://partners.shopify.com/organizations), go to our **App Info** and add `YOUR_HTTPS_NGROK_URL/auth/callback` to the "Whitelisted redirection URL(s)" textarea.

 Now if you try to authenticate again, (`YOUR_HTTPS_NGROK_URL/auth?shop=YOUR_SHOP_DOMAIN`) it should take you to install the app in the Shopify admin.
 Once it's installed you can verify it shows up by going to `YOUR_SHOPIFY_URL/admin/apps`.
+You should see your app in the list of **Installed apps**.

+You can also click on your app to see it running inside of a frame within the Shopify admin.
+Note the URL is now `YOUR_SHOPIFY_URL/admin/apps/YOUR_APP_NAME`.
+For the rest of the workshop, you can verify your changes to your app and see it running by visiting either of the following URLs:
+* `YOUR_HTTPS_NGROK_URL`
+* `YOUR_SHOPIFY_URL/admin/apps/YOUR_APP_NAME`

 We now have an authentication route, but users can still go straight to our index without logging in.
 You can verify this by clearing your cookies or loading your ngrok url in an incognito tab.
 The next step will protect our `Hello Unite` message with a verification middleware.